On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Introduction

+$H$ is a {\em linear forest} if every component of $H$ is a chordless path, i.e., $H$ is claw-free and cycle-free.

-$H$ is a {\em co-chair} if it is the complement graph of a chair. $H$ is a $P$ if $H$ has five vertices such that four of them induce a $C_4$ and the fifth is adjacent to exactly one of the $C_4$-vertices. $H$ is a co-$P$ if $H$ is the complement graph of a $P$. $H$ is a {\em bull} if $H$ has five vertices such that four of them induce a $P_4$ and the fifth is adjacent to exactly the two mid-points of the $P_4$. $H$ is a {\em net} if $H$ has six vertices such that five of them induce a bull and the sixth is adjacent to exactly the vertex of the bull with degree 2. $H$ is a {\em gem} if $H$ has five vertices such that four of them induce a $P_4$ and the fifth is adjacent to all of the $P_4$ vertices. $H$ is a {\em co-gem} if $H$ is the complement graph of a gem.
+$H$ is a {\em co-chair} if it is the complement graph of a chair. $H$ is a $P$ if $H$ has five vertices such that four of them induce a $C_4$ and the fifth is adjacent to exactly one of the $C_4$-vertices. $H$ is a co-$P$ if $H$ is the complement graph of a $P$. $H$ is a {\em bull} if $H$ has five vertices such that four of them induce a $P_4$ and the fifth is adjacent to exactly the two mid-points of the $P_4$. $H$ is a {\em net} if $H$ has six vertices such that five of them induce a bull and the sixth is adjacent to exactly the vertex of the bull with degree 2. $H$ is a {\em diamond} if $H$ has four vertices such that only two of them are nonadjacent.
+The diamond will also be denoted by $K_4-e$. $H$ is a {\em gem} if $H$ has five vertices such that four of them induce a $P_4$ and the fifth is adjacent to all of the $P_4$ vertices. $H$ is a {\em co-gem} if $H$ is the complement graph of a gem.

 For a vertex $v \in V$, $N(v)=\{u \in V: uv \in E\}$ denotes its ({\em open}) {\em neighborhood}, and $N[v]=\{v\} \cup N(v)$ denotes its {\em closed neighborhood}.
 A vertex $v$ {\em sees} the vertices in $N(v)$ and {\em misses} all the others.
 The {\em non-neighborhood} of a vertex $v$ is $\overline{N}(v):=V \setminus N[v]$.
 For $U \subseteq V$, $N(U):= \bigcup_{u \in U} N(u) \setminus U$ and $\overline{N}(U):=V \setminus(U \cup N(U))$.